rr-wfm/MSBuild.Sdk.SqlProj/README.md

 ## .NET runtime support

-To use this SDK you need to have a .NET runtime installed.
-Depending on the SDK version you use, varying versions of the .NET runtime (released once a year) is required.
+MSBuild.Sdk.SqlProj requires a .NET SDK to be installed.
+Depending on the version of MSBuild.Sdk.SqlProj you can use varying versions of the .NET SDK (released once a year).
+The following table lists the supported .NET SDK versions by each MSBuild.Sdk.SqlProj version:

 | SDK version  | .NET runtime version |
 | ------------ | -------------------- |